-What are you studying?
+What are you studying at Simmons?

-What drew you to your major?
+What made you choose your major?

-What's your favorite part of your program?
+What's your favorite thing about your program?

 What's your dream job?

 My dream job is one that combines marine science research with conservation education.
 Less than 5 percent of our oceans have been explored and there is so much we don't know about the places and organisms we have already discovered.
 Many people are unaware of the terrible things humans are doing to the ocean and its inhabitants.
 I hope that in the future I will be helping to make new discoveries that I can share with others.
 I want to educate people about the importance of protecting the ocean.